jojubart/reddit_analysis/architecture.md

 # Reddit Analysis

-## General Idea
+## Overview

 get reddit posts and comments and analyze them - looking for trends The idea of this little project is aggregating the top posts and their comments from selected subreddits.
-Then the data is used for analyzing trends, looking for subreddit clusters and explorative data analysis in general.
+Afterwards the data can be used for analyzing trends, looking for subreddit clusters and explorative data analysis in general.
+We'll go through all the necessary steps and will be looking for a cost effective solution here.

 ## Getting the Data